hhandika/fastp-runner/README.md

 ├── fastp.json
 └── fastp.log
 ```
 The html and json files contain similar information about sequence quality before and after cleaning for human to view and for machine to process, respectively.
+A fastp html sample output can be found [here](http://opengene.org/fastp/fastp.html).

 The log file is terminal output that you would see if you run fastp directly. `fastp-runner` removes this ouput from terminal to reduce clutter and redirect it to a file.
 If there is an error when fastp process the file, fastp-runner will also display fastp ouput in the terminal for your convenient.

 # Installation